The Scale of Hearing Loss -- and Why Smartphones Matter

 Phone and Video Calls

-Telecommunications relay services are also available in many countries.
-In the United States, various Video Relay Services (VRS) and IP Relay services allow deaf users to communicate through sign language interpreters or text-based operators with anyone who has a phone number.
-These services are accessible through smartphone apps and are provided at no cost to the user.
+In the United States, Video Relay Services (VRS) and IP Relay services let deaf users communicate through sign language interpreters or text-based operators with anyone who has a phone number.
+These services are free, FCC-mandated, and accessible through smartphone apps.
+Similar relay services exist in many other countries.

-- Hearing aid compatibility: If you use hearing aids, look for Made for iPhone (MFi) support or ASHA (Audio Streaming for Hearing Aids) compatibility for Bluetooth LE direct audio streaming to your hearing aids
+- Hearing aid connectivity: If you use hearing aids, look for Made for iPhone (MFi) or ASHA (Audio Streaming for Hearing Aids) compatibility so audio streams directly to your hearing aids via Bluetooth LE

-- Smartwatch integration: Apple Watch or Wear OS smartwatches can deliver haptic notifications to your wrist, ensuring you never miss important alerts even when your phone is in a bag or on another table
+- Smartwatch pairing: An Apple Watch or Wear OS watch delivers haptic notifications to your wrist, so you catch alerts even when the phone is in a bag or across the room

 Enjoy Music Your Way with VoicyCare